Certificates of quality

 in minerals and nutrients.

-heartwood as the tree ages.
+heartwood as tree ages.

-Seasoning - The process of removing the
+Seasoning - process of removing the

 moisture from green wood to improve its workability and stability.